OctoShields/branch-protector/README.md

 ### About Solution
 The solution leverages `GitHub's Octokit .NET` Library, which is used on the server to handle authenticating as a GitHub App Installation and making calls to the GitHub API on behalf of the organization.
 I used the **GitHub BranchProtections and Issues API's** for automating the creation of Branch Protections and creating issues on the organization's repositories.

-The GitHub App is notified in realtime of new repositories created across the organization by usign a Webhook that listens to the "repository.createed" GitHub Event.
+The GitHub App is notified in realtime of new repositories created across the organization by usign a Webhook that listens to the "repository.created" GitHub Event.
 The web service leverages  the `GitHub's Octokit.Webhook .NET` Library to process the incoming GitHub Events.

 [Branch Protector GitHub App - Solution Whimsical Diagrams]()

-#### Setup Demo
+### Setup Demo
+- **Create GitHub App in your Organization** follow the [Creating a GitHub App](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app) guide and create your first GitHub App.
+- **Generate & Download your GitHub App Private Key** follow the [Authenticating with GitHub Apps](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps) guide to generate and download your Private Key Source File.
 - **Create .env** file in root of `branch-protector` project, that contains your GitHub App configuration and Webhook Secret.
 (GitHubAppName, GitHubAppId, PATH to your Private Key Source file)
 ```env
 GITHUB_APP_NAME=<replace-with-github-app-name>